Big money, IPL-owned teams & English stars - SA20 preview

 This feels like a misstep, particularly as both the first ever Women's U19 World Cup and the Women's T20 World Cup will be staged in South Africa in January and February.

-There is also the question over the lack of Black African players in the tournament There are just four included across the six teams.
+There is also the question over the lack of Black African players in the tournament.
+There are just four included across the six teams.

 This is a pittance in a country where more than 80% of its 60 million inhabitants are Black.